okami101/vuetify-admin/packages/docs/guide/tutorial.md

 ## Create and edit pages

 Create and edit page will share in general the same form.
 It's a good practice to separate it to a dedicated `Form` component.
 It will automatically registered as global `{resource}-form` component so you can directly use it as-is.
-See next exemple for user edition page :
+See next example for user edition page :

 **`src/resources/users/Edit.vue`**